aidanlister/django-gearman/README.md

 Workers
 -------
 ### Registering jobs
-Create a file `gearman.py` in any of your django apps, and define as many jobs as functions as you like.
+Create a file `gearman_jobs.py` in any of your django apps, and define as many jobs as functions as you like.
 The jobs must accept a single argument as passed by the caller and must return the result of the operation, if applicable.
 (Note: It must accept an argument, even if you don't use it).

+If you need to pass python objects or multiple arguments, you must first `pickle` them.

 Mark each of these functions as gearman jobs by decorating them with `django_gearman.decorators.gearman_job`.

-For an example, look at the `gearman_example` app's `gearman.py` file.
+For an example, look at the `gearman_example` app's `gearman_jobs.py` file.

 ### Starting a worker
 To start a worker, run `python manage.py gearman_worker`.
 It will start